-For more information on synchronization, and how to adjust it after the fact, see Synchronization [▶ 79].
+For more information on synchronization, and how to adjust it after the fact, see Synchronization [>81].

-7.1.6 Transmitting and saving the configuration
+8.1.6 Transmitting and saving a configuration

 In order to transmit and save the configuration to one or more drive controllers, you must connect your PC and the drive controllers over the network.